SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

-# DAN Proposal: Struct Style
+# DAN Proposal

+DAN is a domain-specific language for parsing binary data.

 ## Types